 Workers must determine whether absences are excused or unexcused.
-Participation is calculated on the actual hours of attendance or participation each month and converted to a weekly average.
+Participation for Work-Eligible Individuals is calculated on the actual hours of attendance or participation each month and converted to a weekly average.
 The following guidelines are used to determine actual hours of attendance/participation for planned school breaks or individual absences.